renovate-bot/khulnasoft-lab-_-FlowAgent/packages/flowagent-design/README.md

 ## 🌱 Contributing

 Thinking about contributing?
-All kinds of contributions to IFLOWAGENT are greatly appreciated and welcomed!
+All kinds of contributions to FLOWAGENT are greatly appreciated and welcomed!
 Check out [Contributing Guide](./CONTRIBUTING.md) for details about how you can get involved.

 ## 🔥 We're Hiring